thequietlife/CTI-101/assets/networking fundamentals.md

+### Summary
-### Summary: The OSI Model is a universal language for computer networking.
+The OSI Model is a universal language for computer networking.
 It is broken into seven parts to make it easier to understand and troubleshoot.
 Start troubleshooting at Level 1 Physical.

 ### The OSI Model